 The Heritage Coast Partnership is one of the Partners, alongside South Tyneside, Sunderland, Durham and Hartlepool Councils, the National Trust, Northumbrian Water, Durham Wildlife Trust, North East Inshore Fisheries and Conservation Authority, Natural England, Groundwork, Marine Management Organisation, the Environment Agency, East Durham Heritage Group, Donnison School and Durham and Newcastle Universities.

 The Partnership would welcome community representation, please get in touch if you are interested in being involved.

 What happens now?

-All being well, we aim to commence the Delivery phase of the scheme in 2020.
-This means when we actually start delivering these exciting projects!
-The Seascape scheme will run for 4 years (2020-24), delivering over 30 projects to the communities of South Tyneside, Sunderland, Durham and Hartlepool.
+We aim to commence the Delivery phase of the scheme this year when we will start delivering these exciting projects!
+The SeaScapes scheme will run for 4 years (2020-24), delivering around 23 projects to the communities of South Tyneside, Sunderland, Durham and Hartlepool.

 How can I get involved?

 For more information, please contact Niall Benson, Heritage Coast Officer on firstname.lastname@example.org or 03000 268130.